 - Population: 700

-Linguistically connected to four other Keresan-speaking pueblos, relations and cultural exchanges have traditionally been closest between Santa Ana and nearby Zia and San Felipe pueblos.
+Linguistically connected to four other Keres-speaking pueblos, relations and cultural exchanges have traditionally been closest between Santa Ana and nearby Zia and San Felipe Pueblos.
 For the Santa Ana people the annual cycle of life is tied closely to position of the sun and to the agricultural and hunting seasons.
 Some of their traditional rituals have had their dates changed to Spanish holy days to accommodate Catholicism.
 Santa Ana’s Day, for example, is celebrated every year on July 26 with a corn dance, a mass, a feast and by visiting among family members.

 According to Keresan oral tradition, the gods left behind sacred societies and officers to maintain social order before they departed from the people.
 The cacique, essentially a priest, is charged with assuring that order, authorizing communal rituals and appointing key officials in the pueblo administration.
 The pueblo governor acts as the principle intermediary between the pueblo and the outside world but the cacique is the most sacred and most important position in the pueblo hierarchy.